codeceptjs/CodeceptJS/docs/basics.md

 ## Writing Tests

-Tests are written from user's perspective.
+Tests are written from a user's perspective.
 There is an actor (represented as `I`) which contains actions taken from helpers.
 A test is written as a sequence of actions performed by actor:

 ```js
 I.amOnPage('/');